15 FAQs about grievance issues

 1. What is a grievance?

-Grievances could also be about an employee's relationships with another worker - perhaps on grounds of another worker's personal hygiene, attitude, or capability for the job, or because of bullying or harassment.
+Grievances could also be about an employee's relationship with another worker - perhaps on grounds of another worker's personal hygiene, attitude, or capability for the job, or because of bullying or harassment.

 It could concern their relationship with clients or customers, or with suppliers, or those they deal with when working at another business's premises.